 Progress reports are sent home each nine weeks.
-The mid-nine weeks progress report is designed to give parents/guardians general feedback on the progress of students at the midway point during the grading period.
-Graded samples of students' work will be sent home each week.
+The mid-nine-weeks progress report is designed to give parents/guardians general feedback on the progress of students at the midway point during the grading period.
+Graded samples of students' work will be sent home each week on Tuesdays in the Red Take Home Folder.
 The work should be signed and returned.
 Check with the teacher if you need to keep the work for study purposes.